House-chan/AST_Automation/README.md

 # AST_Automation

 ## Overview
-AST_Automation is a project aimed at automating certain tasks related to [describe what the project does].
-It leverages both backend API and image processing capabilities to achieve its objectives.
+AST_Automation is a project aimed at automating the rapid testing of AST results.
+It streamlines the process by leveraging both backend API and image processing capabilities to achieve its objectives.

 ## Installation
 1. Install required libraries and run backend API and image processing: